freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/step-045.md

 ---
 id: 5d8a4cfbe6b6180ed9a1ca0a
-title: Part 45
+title: Step 45
 challengeType: 0
-dashedName: part-45
+dashedName: step-45
 ---

 # --description--